MEMBER LOGIN CONTACT US

 Made with Padlet

-The 8 comparative concepts are ideas of particular usefulness to us as authentic critical thinkers.
+The key concepts are ideas of particular significance to us as authentic critical thinkers.
 As much as possible, we try to build our newsletter stories and mini-lessons around them.
-You can then use them to ask questions about knowledge, such as the ones you see below.

 In which subject area are we able to make the most certain claims about knowledge and understanding?
 Why does this variance exist?
 Does language allow us to be more certain about knowledge?
 Can certainty bring disadvantages in terms of our understanding of the world?